 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach Not material What are the Risk/s Identified?
-Management Approach Not material What are the Opportunity/ies Identified?
-Management Approach Not material
+Management Approach No relevant impacts nor locations of occurrence identified - What are the Risk/s Identified?
+Management Approach No relevant risks identified - What are the Opportunity/ies Identified?
+Management Approach No relevant opportunities identified -